pmontepagano/search/LOGDESCRIPTION.md

 # SEArch logs description

-Logs, as *SEArch* itself, are under development and, in some sense, they must undergo a process of major redesign.
-In their current state, logs only meet the basic requirement of being a debugging tool for the infrastructure.
-Such a redesign requires elaborating of a conceptual hierarchy of logable events such that they can expose relevant aspects of the state of each component (i.e., components of the infrastructure such as the middlewares and the broker, services and applications running within the infrastructure).

-One key limitation of the current logging infrastructure is that it is done by streaming the messages through the standard output of each of the processes involved in executing the application within *SEArch*; this posses difficulties for understanding executions as they relay on quite intricate communication schemes.

-Regardless future plans, as for today, logs mainly allow basic monitoring of communication messages between components.
-This is split in four categories:
+In their current state, logs only meet the basic requirement for debugging purposes.
+Logs mainly allow basic monitoring of communication messages between components and are split in four categories:

 1. **middleware - broker:** encompases messages sent or received between a middleware and the broker, for example: